theforeman/smart_proxy_realm_ad_plugin/README.md

 # Description
-A realm provider plugin to smart-proxy to directly integrate with Active Directory.
+A realm provider plugin for smart-proxy to provision hosts in Active Directory.

 # Configuration